bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-27-newsletter.md

   timestamp restrictions.
-Antoine Poinsot and Pieter Wuille describe the two block timestamp restrictions (must be greater than the [Median Time Past (MTP)][news146 mtp] and no more than two hours in the future according to the node's local time) and conclude that neither restriction's conditions are exacerbated by a reorg.
+Antoine Poinsot and Pieter Wuille describe the two block timestamp restrictions (must be greater than the [Median Time Past (MTP)][news146 mtp] and no more than two hours in the future according to the node's local time) and conclude that neither restriction's conditions are exacerbated by a reorg. {% assign timestamp="22:48" %}

 - [Is there a way to download blocks from scratch without downloading block headers first?]({{bse}}119503) Pieter Wuille confirms that it is possible to download blocks without headers but points out the downside is that the node would not know if it is on the best chain until after downloading and processing all of the blocks.
-He contrasts that approach with [headers-first sync][headers first pr] and outlines the P2P messages exchanged for each approach.
+He contrasts that approach with [headers-first sync][headers first pr] and outlines the P2P messages exchanged for each approach. {% assign timestamp="26:56" %}

 - [Where is the bitcoin source code is the 21 million hard cap stated?]({{bse}}119475) Pieter Wuille explains Bitcoin Core's `GetBlockSubsidy` function that defines the subsidy emission schedule.
-He also links to a previous Stack Exchange discussion about Bitcoin's [20999999.9769 BTC limit]({{bse}}38998) and points to the `MAX_MONEY` constant that is used as a sanity check in consensus validation code.
+He also links to a previous Stack Exchange discussion about Bitcoin's [20999999.9769 BTC limit]({{bse}}38998) and points to the `MAX_MONEY` constant that is used as a sanity check in consensus validation code. {% assign timestamp="28:56" %}

 - [Are blocks containing non-standard transactions relayed through the network or not as in the case of non-standard transactions?]({{bse}}119693)
-  User fiatjaf responds that while transactions that are non-standard according to [policy][policy series] are not relayed on the P2P network by default, blocks containing non-standard transactions are still relayed, assuming the block adheres to consensus rules.
+  User fiatjaf responds that while transactions that are non-standard according to [policy][policy series] are not relayed on the P2P network by default, blocks containing non-standard transactions are still relayed, assuming the block adheres to consensus rules. {% assign timestamp="31:50" %}

-- [When does Bitcoin Core allow you to "Abandon transaction"?]({{bse}}119771) Murch details the three required conditions to be able to [abandon][rpc abandontransaction] a transaction in Bitcoin Core:
+- [When does Bitcoin Core allow you to "Abandon transaction"?]({{bse}}119771) Murch details the three required conditions to be able to [abandon][rpc abandontransaction] a transaction in Bitcoin Core: {% assign timestamp="35:47" %}

   - the transaction has not been previously abandoned
   - neither the transaction nor a conflicting transaction are confirmed